Transmission Inspection, Repair & Replacement

 Carrying out maintenance on a vehicle equipped with a manual transmission is as simple as changing the oil in the gearbox as there is no filter to capture particles and debris.
 In an Automatic transmission, however, a filter will be located in the transmission pan.

 This filter will be attached to the transmission oil pump and will remove any debris or particles to allow for proper transmission operation.

 If not changed, these particles will cause premature wear and failure of components.
 Transmission problems if not rectified, will cause expensive repairs or even replacement of the transmission assembly.

-• Vehicle struggling to accelerate, or engine speed increasing with no increase of vehicle speed
+- The vehicle is struggling to accelerate, or the engine speed increases with no increase in vehicle speed

-• Whirring, grinding or clunking noise coming from vehicle
+- Whirring, grinding or clunking noise coming from the vehicle